newrelic/demo-newrelic-instrumentation/README.md

 Alerts can be created in newrelic through the use of the Terraform provider.
 Here is an example of demo [demo-deployer](https://github.com/newrelic/demo-deployer) configuration.
 This alert deployment creates an alert for a service `node1` with the 4 golden signals: Low Throughput, High Response Time, High CPU usage, High Error Percentage.
+Optionally, you may also provisioned an S3 bucket with the deployer.
+If you do, beware that tearing down will remove that bucket, without a prompt or confirmation, and potentially impact anyone else who may be using that same bucket.

 ```json
       {